A fully differential SMEFT analysis of the golden channel using the method of moments: Collider simulation

-where $\vec{k}_{M_i,N}$ corresponds to the 3-momentum of particle~$M_i$ in the rest frame of the boson~$N$, and $\theta~\in~[0,\pi]$\footnote{The definition of the aforementioned angles is taken with respect to the SM-driven $gg \to h \to 4\ell$ process, where both pairs of leptons are produced from the decay of a $Z$ boson.
-However, it is important to note that a $g_{Zf}^h$ insertion, where a pair of leptons has no parent $Z$ boson, is also possible, and hence the direction of motion of the dilepton system in the Higgs rest frame needs to be taken into account.}.
+with $\phi~\in~[0,2\pi)$.
+The azimuthal distribution for the process $gg \to h \to 4\ell$ is depicted in Fig.~\ref{fig:phidist}.
+Finally, each pair of OSSF leptons is further boosted to the rest frame $S''$ of its parent $Z$-boson, where we have back-to-back leptons momenta.
+The polar angle $\theta_{i,S''}$ between $\ell^-_i$ (in frame $S''$) and the direction of motion of its parent $Z_i$ boson~\footnote{The definition of the aforementioned angles is taken with respect to the SM-driven $gg \to h \to 4\ell$ process, where both pairs of leptons are produced from the decay of a $Z$ boson.
+However, it is important to note that a $g_{Zf}^h$ insertion, where a pair of leptons has no parent $Z$ boson, is also possible, and hence the direction of motion of the dilepton system in the Higgs rest frame $S'$ needs to be taken into account.} (in frame $S'$) is defined as